|Nutritional Guidelines (per serving)|

 Add the garlic and cook for 1 minute longer.

-Sprinkle the flour over the meat and vegetables and stir to blend.
+Sprinkle the flour over the meat, onions, and garlic, and stir to blend.
 Cook for 2 minutes longer.

 Put potatoes in bottom of the crock pot along with carrots.